rurban/libu8ident/README.md

 **u8id_options** is an enum of the following bits:

-    U8ID_NFD  = 0 // the default decomposed, longer normalization
-    U8ID_NFKC = 1 // as in Python 3
+    U8ID_NFKC = 0  // by the default the compatibility composed normalization, as in Python 3
-    U8ID_NFC  = 2 // the shorter composed normalization, as in the previous Apple HPFS filesystem
+    U8ID_NFD  = 1  // the longer, decomposed normalization, as in the previous Apple HPFS filesystem U8ID_NFC  = 2  // the shorter composed normalization

     U8ID_PROFILE_2 = 4  // Single Script only
     U8ID_PROFILE_3 = 8  // Highly Restrictive
     U8ID_PROFILE_4 = 16 // Moderately Restrictive
     U8ID_PROFILE_5 = 32 // Minimally Restrictive
     U8ID_PROFILE_6 = 64 // Unrestricted

+    U8ID_CHECK_XID = 128 // optional, the parser should do that
+    U8ID_WARN_CONFUSABLE  = 256 // not yet implemented
+    U8ID_ERROR_CONFUSABLE = 512 //        -"-

 `int u8ident_init(u8id_options)`